-While trailblazing architect Paul R. Williams embraced a range of architectural styles, he is best known for his glamorous historic revival-style homes that, to this day, possess the glamor of Hollywood’s bygone era.
+While trailblazing architect Paul R. Williams embraced a range of architectural styles, he is best known for his glamorous historic revival-style homes that still possess the glamor of Hollywood’s bygone era.

-A long gated drive takes you up to an oversize motor court where the 1931-built residence stands surrounded by .88-acres of park-like grounds in Los Feliz.
+A long gated drive takes you up to an oversized motor court where the 1931-built residence stands surrounded by .88 acres of park-like grounds in Los Feliz.

-Inside, the six-bedroom and eight-and-one-quarter-bath residence open to a formal two-story entry with Williams signature curving staircase.
-The home’s original tile work, hand-carved wood and stonework, marble, and plasterwork detail remain.
+The six-bedroom and eight-and-one-quarter-bath residence opens to a formal two-story entry with Williams’s signature curving staircase.
+The home’s original tilework, hand-carved wood and stonework, marble, and plasterwork detail remain.

 Light fills the interior through original-looking windows and affords access to the outdoors via multiple French doors.
 There’s a home theatre, along with private separate guest quarters.